rip3045/solidworks_data_extractor/README.md

 └── requirements.txt  # Dependencies
 ```

-## Dependencies
+Dependencies
-pywin32 - For COM automation to interface with SolidWorks.\n
+*pywin32 - For COM automation to interface with SolidWorks.
-pandas - For data handling and saving the metadata to CSV.\n
+*pandas - For data handling and saving the metadata to CSV.
-tkinter - For GUI file dialog (if needed).\n
+*tkinter - For GUI file dialog (if needed).
 These dependencies are listed in the requirements.txt.

 ## Usage